Reform to Direct Democracy - the complete architecture

 Should a margin not be wide enough to favour the majority vote, the policy will be re-launched until it either secures the required margin during a re-vote, or slips out of the policy ranks all together.

-Telephone-only voters will be able to set up their account purely over the phone.
-Once the account is active, telephone voters will be able to access their accounts from anywhere in the UK at any time from either a landline telephone or a mobile device as well as via the web.
+Telephone-only voters will be able to set up their account by the phone and once the account is active, telephone voters will then be able to interact with the voter website from anywhere in the UK at any time from either a land line telephone, mobile device or the web.

-Each eligible voter will be sent a unique voter registration ID number by post [just like how voting cards are currently sent during elections which also include your voter registration number].
-In our opinion, for this purpose, traditional post is currently more secure than email and it is important that each voter is the only person able to see their own voter registration ID number linked to their name and address.
-Each voter must then submit this ID number by telephone or on-line just once, during the voter account set-up process, along with a user-created name and pass word.
-This is exactly the same process that the government now uses for the Income Tax Self Assessment facility.
+Each eligible voter will be sent a unique voter registration ID number by post [which happens currently anyway].
+In our opinion, traditional post is currently more secure than email and it is important that each voter is the only person able to see their own voter registration ID number linked to their name and address.
+Each voter must then submit this ID number by telephone or on-line just once [during the voter account set-up process], along with a user-created name and pass word.
+This is exactly the same process that the government now uses for HMRC's Income Tax Self Assessment facility.

-An internal message system linked to each account will enable two-way communication between voters and the public voter website administrators and the People's Administration meaning that the system will not even require email addresses - unlike most public network sites.
+An internal direct message [DM] system linked to each account will enable two-way communication between voters and the public voter website administrators meaning that the system will not even require email addresses - unlike most social network sites.

 Voters will also be able to select various options so as to receive alerts regarding specific policy activity.